Xeno69/Domination/co30_Domination.Altis/readme.txt

-!!!!!!!!!BESIDE THE NORMAL license.txt FILE READ ALSO THE license_additional.txt FILE!!!!!!!!!!!!

 While some things may basically be and look the same, all scripts were touched and a lot of code has changed.
 Also all code regarding custom made third party content was removed (for example ACRE).